AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 - Modify the pre-defined set of allowed characters to **capture any character instead**.
 This allows for flexibility since all special characters will be accepted for the `ADDRESS` field.
 - For addresses containing `/` characters, the user will be required to use the `\` character to escape each `/` character similar to the example in Planned Enhancement 1.

+### 3. Allow users to enter more special characters for Name field
+**Current Implementation**:

+- Similar to Planned Enhancement 1, the `NAME` field uses a **pre-defined set of allowed characters** to prevent issues with command parsing.
+User inputs that contains any characters **not included** in the pre-defined set will be treated as invalid and results with an error message.
+- For example, if the user wishes to edit an existing Person's name at index 1 with the value "Raveendran Pavithra d/o A. Mohan", the command `edit 1 n/Raveendran Pavithra d/o A. Mohan` will be invalid as "/ and ." are not permitted.

+**Proposed Enhancement**:

+- Modify the pre-defined set of allowed characters to **capture any character instead**.
+This allows for flexibility since all special characters will be accepted for the `NAME` field.
+- For names containing `/` characters, the user will be required to use the `\` character to escape each `/` character.
+With reference to the previous `edit` command, the name will be successfully edited when the user enters `edit 1 n/Raveendran Pavithra d\/o A. Mohan`.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**